The Comprehensive Guide to Preventing Digital Payment BIN Attacks

 How to Prevent BIN Attacks with Fingerprint

 The primary strategies for preventing BIN attacks include verifying that your visitors are human to deter bots and linking transactions that appear unrelated but originate from the same device.
-Fingerprint's Device Intelligence Platform can help you do just that with 99.5% accurate visitor identification and Smart Signals that help you detect automated bots.
+Fingerprint's Device Intelligence Platform can help you do just that with highly accurate visitor identification and Smart Signals that help you detect automated bots.

 Fingerprint’s Visitor Identifier uses over 70 data inputs, advanced matching algorithms, and server-side techniques to create a unique visitor identifier consistent over months or years.
 This identifier enables you to link transactions from the same device rather than treating each transaction as an individual event.
 You can set thresholds and alerts for devices making an unusual number of transactions with various credit cards.
 This linking consistently identifies fraudster devices, preventing them from concealing their activities through anonymous guest checkouts.